mills32/Adplug-for-8088-86/README.md

 Requirements:
 - CPU 8088 4.77 Mhz
-- RAM 512 Kb
+- RAM 256 Kb
-- GRAPHICS CGA
+- GRAPHICS MDA / Hercules / CGA / Tandy / MCGA / EGA / VGA
 - SOUND Adlib or compatible (Sound Blaster, opl2lpt)

-Some formats will play slow on 8088 4.77 Mhz, code needs to be optimized.
+Some formats will play slow on 8088 4.77 Mhz, code can be optimized.
-For the moment it is highly recommended an 8088 at 9 Mhz or an 8086 at 8Mhz.
+Some formats are buggy.

 Supported formats:
 - IMF: Id's Music Format - working 100%.
 - RAD: Reality Adlib Tracker - working 100% (minor bugs caused by my code).

+  RAS: channels 0 and 1 are used to send commands to Sound Blaster to play PCM Drums, do not use with adlib.

 - SA2: Surprise!
 Adlib Tracker 2 - Some files play at the wrong speed.
 - AMD: Amusic Tracker - minor bugs.
-- LDS: Loudness Sound System Tracker, the best tracker for adlib - working 100% (minor bugs caused by my code).
+- LDS: Loudness Sound System Tracker, the best tracker for adlib - working 100%.
+- VGM: Only 3812 recordings (Find more at vgmrips.com)

+  VGM files need 44100Hz playback rate, which can't be achieved on old PC, so timming might be a bit off in many songs

 - D00: Edlib Tracker, The most complex tracker created for Adlib.

   Edlib Tracker format 0 - Minor bugs.